bibicollins/CV/README.md

 I wanted to learn a foreign language, so I took my Spanish GCSE and moved to Bilbao in July 2016.
 I studied a TEFL course online and quickly got a job as an English teacher at an immersive language course teaching predominantly Business English.
 I had to adapt to the classroom and given that I had no prior teaching or business experience this demonstrated that I am a quick learner.
 I did this whilst adapting to a new place, culture and language.
 This showed to be useful at Makers as we were learning multiple different skills and work practices all in a new environment working closely with new people.

 #### Communication
 Good communication begins with listening.
-I have been told on multiple occasions that one of my best qualities the ability to listen.
+I have been told on multiple occasions that one of my best qualities is my ability to listen.
 I listen so I can make the best decision on how to communicate with people, and to properly understand what they want to convey.
 This made pairing, though a new work process, an easy transition for me.
 I find I work best when I can bounce my ideas off others and also justify my decisions through vocalising them.

 ## Education